versacrvm/versacrvm/README.md

 # Welcome!

+I'm a Berlin based artist and soon to be Web Developer.
+My work as a dancer and choreographer has stretched all over Germany and Europe over the past 5 years.
+Currently I'm a student at SPICED, dancing through the WWW.

 <!--
 **versacrvm/versacrvm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.